actions-marketplace-validations/aitorres_aws-s3-delete-bucket/README.md

 |Name|Description|
 |----|-----------|
 |`bucket-name`|Name for the new bucket (make sure it's the right one!)|
-|`aws-secret-key-id`|AWS Secret Key ID, part of the credentials to be used during bucket creation.
+|`aws-access-key-id`|AWS Secret Key ID, part of the credentials to be used during bucket creation.
 Please pass these through secret environment variables.
 |`aws-secret-access-key`|AWS Secret Access Key, part of the credentials to be used during bucket creation.
 Please pass these through secret environment variables.

 ## Misc